🎸 Start here · 4 min read

 Print a pick that means something

-Put a song title, artist and even the timestamps of your favorite solo on a pick — choose the font and emboss depth, download the STL.
-Free, no signup.
+Put a song title, artist and even the timestamps of your favorite solo on a pick, choose the font and emboss depth, download the STL.
+Free, no card.

 Generate my guitar pick →

 Yes.
-The Meshcast guitar pick generator lets you personalize a pick with a song title, artist name and timestamps, pick one of five fonts, set the text size and emboss depth, then download a print-ready STL — free, in your browser, no signup.
+The pick generator takes a song title, an artist name and timestamps, with a choice of fonts, text size and emboss depth.